-2.3.
-2.4.
-2.5.
-2.6.
-2.7.
-2.8.
-2.9.
-2.10.
-Provide training and sensitization to party members and leaders to raise awareness of LGBTI+ rights.
-Promote the participation of LGBTI+ leaders in governing boards and internal decision-making, and make sure that candidate lists include LGBTI+ leaders in winnable positions.
-Ensure that LGBTI+ candidates get appropriate funding for campaign costs so that they can compete on a level playing field.
-Include concrete policy measures in electoral platforms to advance the rights of LGBTI+ persons and communicate these directly to LGBTI+ persons and communities.
-Support campaign activities of LGBTI+ candidates and ensure they receive good visibility.
-Subscribe to electoral codes of conduct for political parties banning discrimination and violence against LGBTI+ persons.
-Develop party policies and plans to advance LGBTI+ rights and create a culture of inclusion.
-Engage in inter-party dialogue and build consensus to promote LGBTI+ rights through policy and legislation.
-3. Electoral management bodies 3.11.
-Establish anti-harassment policies and ban discrimination based on sexual characteristics, gender identity and sexual orientation in recruitment and personnel policies to ensure safe spaces.
-Ensure that all internal policies, strategies and action plans support the participation and rights of LGBTI+ persons and create a culture of inclusion.
-Mainstream LGBTI+ rights into the work of different units within the secretariat and consider creating specific institutional mechanisms to facilitate the participation of LGBTI+ persons.
-Provide training and sensitization to electoral staff, polling officers and other field staff to raise awareness of gender and sexual diversity, the rights of LGBTI+ persons, and identification procedures for trans and non-binary voters that meet their needs.
-Partner with LGBTI+ groups to identify barriers to their participation in the electoral process, and jointly design strategies to promote the participation of LGBTI+ citizens.
-Allow trans, non-binary and intersex candidates to register with their affirmed name and, to the extent permitted by law, with their gender identity.
-To the extent permitted by law, allow trans, non-binary and intersex voters to register with their gender identity and affirmed name and issue voter credentials accordingly.
-To the extent permitted by law, establish regulations allowing trans and non-binary candidates to have access to gender quotas according to their gender identity.
-Strengthen the capacities and leadership skills of LGBTI+ persons and organizations.
-Conduct civic and voter education campaigns to promote the engagement and electoral participation of LGBTI+ citizers and to raise awareness of sexual and gender diversity among the public.
-On election day, make sure that polling stations are a safe environment for LGBTI+ persons and ensure that voting identification procedures are respectful of trans, non-binary and intersex voters. methods, and identify lessons learned on this matter.
+- 3.1.
+Establish anti-harassment policies and ban discrimination based on sex characteristics, gender identity and sexual orientation in recruitment and personnel policies to ensure safe spaces. - 3.2.
+Ensure that all internal policies, strategies and action plans support the participation and rights of LGBTI+ persons and create a culture of inclusion. - 3.3.
+Mainstream LGBTI+ rights into the work of different units within the secretariat and consider creating specific institutional mechanisms to facilitate the participation of LGBTI+ persons. - 3.4.
+Provide training and sensitization to electoral staff, polling officers and other field staff to raise awareness of gender and sexual diversity, the rights of LGBTI+ persons, and identification procedures for trans and non-binary voters that meet their needs. - 3.5.
+Partner with LGBTI+ groups to identify barriers to their participation in the electoral process, and jointly design strategies to promote the participation of LGBTI+ citizens. - 3.6.
+Allow trans, non-binary and intersex candidates to register with their affirmed name and, to the extent permitted by law, with their gender identity. - 3.7.
+To the extent permitted by law, allow trans, non-binary and intersex voters to register with their gender identity and affirmed name and issue voter credentials that match their preferences. - 3.8.
+To the extent permitted by law, establish regulations allowing trans and non-binary candidates to have access to gender quotas according to their gender identity. - 3.9.
+Strengthen the capacities and leadership skills of LGBTI+ persons and organizations. - 3.10.
+Conduct civic and voter education campaigns to promote the engagement and electoral participation of LGBTI+ citizens and to raise awareness of sexual and gender diversity among the public. - 3.11.
+On election day, make sure that polling stations are a safe environment for LGBTI+ persons and ensure that voting identification procedures are respectful of trans, non-binary and intersex voters. - 3.12.
+Assess the participation and rights of LGBTI+ persons in post-election reviews through quantitative and qualitative methods, and identify lessons learned on this matter.